-The number of our common shares issued and outstanding after this offering includes 615,408 assumed common shares being issued to FiveT upon the closing of this offering (based on an assumed public offering price of \$2.49 per common share, which is the last reported sale price on the Nasdaq Capital Market on March 3, 2023, and assuming no sale of Pre-Funded Warrants in this offering) for partial repayment pursuant to the FiveT Loan Amendment, plus 2,387,987 common shares outstanding as of March 7, 2023, which number excludes, as of such date:
+The number of our common shares issued and outstanding after this offering includes 890,261 assumed common shares being issued to FiveT upon the closing of this offering (based on an assumed combined public offering price of \$1.40 per common share and accompanying Common Warrant, which is the last reported sale price on the Nasdaq Capital Market on March 20, 2023, and assuming no sale of Pre-Funded Warrants in this offering) for partial repayment pursuant to the FiveT Loan Amendment, plus 2,387,987 common shares outstanding as of March 7, 2023, which number excludes, as of such date:

-- 157,730 of our common shares issuable upon the exercise of options, at a weighted average exercise price of \$20.84 per common share; - 99,171 common shares issuable upon exercise of warrants, at a weighted average exercise price of \$57.60 per common share; and - 615,408 common shares, plus an additional 1,316,994 common shares issuable upon exercise of the FiveT Pre-Funded Warrant, at an exercise price of CHF 0.01 per common share, expected to be issued to FiveT upon the closing of this offering for repayment of the remainder of the FiveT Loan, based on an assumed public offering price of \$2.49 per common share, which is the last reported sale price on the Nasdaq Capital Market on March 3, 2023, and assuming no sale of Pre-Funded Warrants in this offering.
+- 157,730 of our common shares issuable upon the exercise of options, at a weighted average exercise price of \$20.84 per common share; - 99,171 common shares issuable upon exercise of warrants, at a weighted average exercise price of \$57.60 per common share; and - 890,261 common shares, plus an additional 2,577,600 common shares issuable upon exercise of the FiveT Pre-Funded Warrant, at an exercise price of CHF 0.01 per common share, and an additional 3,467,860 common shares issuable upon exercise of the FiveT Common Warrants, which are identical to the Common Warrants sold to the public in this offering, such common shares and warrants expected to be issued to FiveT IM upon the closing of this offering for repayment of the remainder of the FiveT Loan, based on an assumed combined public offering price of \$1.40 per common share and accompanying Common Warrant, which is the last reported sale price on the Nasdaq Capital Market on March 20, 2023, and assuming no sale of Pre-Funded Warrants in this offering.

-Unless otherwise indicated, all information in this prospectus reflects or assumes no exercise of the underwriters' over-allotment option and no sales of Pre-Funded Warrants.
+Unless otherwise indicated, all information in this prospectus reflects or assumes no exercise of the underwriters' over-allotment option, no exercise of the Common Warrants issued in this offering and no sales of Pre-Funded Warrants.